Academic dress of the University of Tasmania: Undergraduates and associate diplomas

 For undergraduates and holders of associate diplomas academic dress constitutes a plain black stuff gown of the same shape as that worn by scholars in the University of Oxford and a black cloth trench cap with black tassel as well as a stole of silk 10 centimetres wide, tapering to 4.5 centimetres across the shoulders, and of the length of the gown on each side.

 Bachelors

-For bachelor degree holders a gown of black cloth of the same shape as that worn by Bachelor of Arts in the University of Oxford, with a black cloth trencher cap with black tassel and a good of black silk of the lined to a depth of 5 centimetres with coloured silk in the tippet and cowl.
+For bachelor degree holders a gown of black cloth of the same shape as that worn by Bachelor of Arts in the University of Oxford, with a black cloth trencher cap with black tassel and a hood of black silk of the lined to a depth of 5 centimetres with coloured silk in the tippet and cowl.
 The silk is to be the relevant colour specified per each college, school or specialist institute.

 Masters, excluding the Masters of Surgery

 For Masters a gown of black cloth, of the same shape as that worn by Masters of Arts at the University of Oxford should be worn.
 A black cloth trencher cap with black tassel and a hood of black silk lined entirely with silk to the colour of the relevant college, school or specialist institute.